gunjankhanal/Terraform/README.md

 What is Terraform, and why is it used in the context of infrastructure automation? <br/>
 Hide Answer
 Terraform is an open-source infrastructure as code (IaC) tool developed by HashiCorp.
 It allows you to define and manage your infrastructure declaratively using a simple and human-readable configuration language.
-Terraform is used for infrastructure automation to provision and manage resources across various cloud providers and on-premises environments in a consistent and reproducible manner.
+Terraform is used for infrastructure automation to provision and manage resources across various cloud providers and on-premises environments in a consistent and reproducible manner.<br/>
 2.
 Explain the difference between declarative and imperative approaches in infrastructure provisioning.<br/>
 Hide Answer
 In declarative provisioning, you define the desired end state of your infrastructure without specifying the exact steps to reach that state.
 Terraform follows a declarative approach, where you describe the desired infrastructure configuration, and it automatically determines the necessary actions to create or modify resources.
 In contrast, the imperative approach involves specifying explicit instructions or commands to perform each step of infrastructure provisioning.
-Examples of imperative tools include shell scripts or configuration management tools like Ansible or Chef.
+Examples of imperative tools include shell scripts or configuration management tools like Ansible or Chef.<br/>
 3.
 How does Terraform ensure the idempotency of resource provisioning?<br/>
 Hide Answer
 Terraform ensures idempotency by maintaining a state file that keeps track of the resources it manages.
 When you run Terraform apply, Terraform compares the desired state described in the configuration with the current state recorded in the state file.
 It then determines the necessary actions to reach the desired state and applies only the required changes to achieve that state.
-This approach allows Terraform to converge the infrastructure to the desired state regardless of the number of times you run Terraform.
+This approach allows Terraform to converge the infrastructure to the desired state regardless of the number of times you run Terraform.<br/>
 4.
 What are the main advantages of using Terraform over traditional infrastructure provisioning methods?<br/>
 Hide Answer